melina-diaz/CS-145-Project/README.md

 To run Linear, Quadratic, or Cubic Regression model
 ```
 python ./LinearRegression.py
+or
+python3 ./LinearRegression.py

 python ./QuadraticRegression.py
+or
+python3 ./QuadraticRegression.py

 python ./CubicRegression.py
+or
+python3 ./CubicRegression.py
 ```
 If there is error, please try:
 ```